codingUnited/challenge-EddieRichardson/Challenge5-Port-Fix/docs/reverse-engineering.md

 ## 📖 Notes
 - Many issues stem from raw pointers and manual memory management.
 - Input handling is fragile (no spaces, no validation).
 - Persistence is absent — every run resets users and books.
+- No separation of concerns: logic, I/O, and state management are tightly coupled.
+- The ledger should be updated whenever a new bug is discovered or a legacy behavior is clarified.